-- You can change the display color by pressing the ← or → button. - The clock display will cease when the display interval is over or when you operate the FUNC./SET, MENU or shutter button or the mode dial. - The clock's display interval can be changed in the menu (p.
-27). - The clock cannot be displayed in the index playback mode (p.
-74).
+- You can change the display color by pressing the ◆ or → button. - The clock display will cease when the display interval is over or when you operate the FUNC./SET, MENU or shutter button or the mode switch. - •The clock's display interval can be changed in the menu (p.
+27).

-LCD Monitor Brightness
+LCD Monitor Brightness (Night Display Function)